stffrdhrn/stffrdhrn.github.io/_drafts/unwind.md

   DW_CFA_restore: r9
 ```

-The `frames-interp` argument is a bit more clear.
-We can see
+The `frames-interp` argument is a bit more clear as it shows the interpreted output
-two things:
+of the bytecode.
+Below we see two types of entries:
   - `CIE` - Common Information Entry
   - `FDE` - Frame Description Entry

 The `CIE` provides starting point information for each child `FDE` entry.
 Some
-things to point out we see, `ra=9` indicates the return address is stored in
+things to point out: we see `ra=9` indicates the return address is stored in
-register `r9`.
-Also we see CFA `r1+0` indicates the frame pointer is stored in
+register `r9`,  we see CFA `r1+0` indicates the canonical frame pointer is stored in
-register `r1`.
-We can also see the stack frame size is `4` bytes.
+register `r1` and we see the stack frame size is `4` bytes.

 An example of the `frames-interp` dump:

 ```
 $ readelf --debug-dump=frames-interp sysroot/lib/libc.so.6

+...
 00016788 0000000c ffffffff CIE "" cf=4 df=-4 ra=9
    LOC   CFA
 00000000 r1+0